moddedmc-wiki/fabric-modding-wiki/docs/first-mod/mixins/index.md

 The `at = @At(stage)` part of the `@Inject` annotation is used

+#### Special Injection Places

+-   `<init>`: A method call to your code is injected into the constructor of a class.
+The stage for `@At` must not be `HEAD`.
+Otherwise, your game will crash because the call to the super's constructor has to be the first thing.
+-   `<clinit>`: A method call to your code is injected into the static initializer of a class.
+The static initializer is the `static { ... }` block you may have seen in Minecraft's code.

 ### Method References

+The `method` parameter of the `@Inject` annotation contains a string reference to the method.
 This is where the Minecraft Development plugin comes in **very** handy.

-The `method` parameter of the `@Inject` annotation contains a string reference to the method
+You can just start typing the name of your target method and use auto-completion.

+If you really wanted you could find all the details in the [Oracle docs](https://docs.oracle.com/javase/specs/jvms/se17/html/jvms-4.html#jvms-4.3.2) but that isn't necessary normally.

 ### Cancellable Toggle

 You can actually cancel the method entirely by setting `cancellable = true` in the `@Inject` annotation.
 This will enable the `CallbackInfo#cancel` methods.

-Cancelling methods can be potentially destructive - please be careful with it's usage and think about how it may affect other mods.
+Cancelling methods can be potentially destructive - please be careful with its usage and think about how it may affect other mods.

 ## Registering Mixins